Rulaxe/get-luke/README.md

 New luke deployments will generate a new folder with the project name, there's no need to create the folder by yourself.

-luke dependencies must be met in order to run the newly generated projects.
+luke dependencies are now installed by get-luke, it checks for the existance of the needed packages and installs unmet requirements.

 For more info on luke project visit:
 * https://github.com/vinco/luke